 Sanitary sewer overflows are the unfortunate outcome of pouring or washing grease down the restaurant kitchen sink.
 The liquid grease eventually solidifies and narrows the sewer pipe’s internal opening.
 The pipes will clog and cause sewer backups into the restaurant, storm drains, or streets.

-The dangers of sanitary sewer overflows are many.
+There are many dangers of sanitary sewer overflows.
 Nearby lakes, rivers, and streams become polluted with grease.
-Backups into the restaurant produce foul odors that repel customers; consequently, business closures are possible.
-Plus, overflows release bacteria and viruses, causing a public health crisis.
+Backups into the restaurant produce foul odors that repel customers; consequently, impacting business.
+Plus, overflows release bacteria and viruses, increasing public health risks.

 While the environmental hazards of sanitary sewer overflows are evident, restaurants that engage in the unlawful practice of dumping grease down the sewer will suffer further.
-Restauranteurs can potentially face heavy civic fines if they are found responsible for sanitary sewer overflows.
+Restauranteurs can potentially face heavy civic fines or even business closure if they are found responsible for sanitary sewer overflows.

 Grease dumpsters are an environmentally friendly way to dispose of kitchen grease.
 These receptacles are designed to hold leftover greases and oils.
 Usually, the grease dumpsters are located behind the restaurant or in the vicinity of the building’s parking lot.